 We have also undertaken work for films, T.V programmes and adverts.
 We also work with a number of European folk metals bands and produce branded merchandise for them.

 But who are we?
-There are 7 of us in Argyll currently making, designing, packing, or polishing.
+There are 3 of us in York, and then 7 of us in Argyll currently making, designing, packing, or polishing.
 Everything that is cast is made in the UK – pewter is cast on site, or in the case of our bronze and silver, Birmingham.
 All of our bronze and silver is then finished by hand by our staff in Argyll.
 Our t-shirts are printed in the UK too.

 We do not have share holders, or offshore accounts in the Bahamas.
 We pay our tax in the UK.
 Every item you buy from us supports this business.
 It pays the wages of our skilled staff.
 It helps us develop new designs.
 It puts food on the table and joy in our hearts as we can continue to do a job we love.
 Thank you for your custom.